Photos by Rona Lee, Construction by Ron Tostenson

 A while back I visited this cute little cottage in Oakland.
 The couple living there had been told by the landlord that it was designed by Julia Morgan.
 I couldn’t find any proof of this, so I delayed publishing my photos in hopes that I could find the proof.
 Now I just want to share some of the pictures regardless of who designed it.

 I just returned from a weekend at Yosemite National Park.
 We enjoyed the fall colors and the stunning natural beauty, but there are also some nice architectural details in the park.
 The Ahwahnee Hotel is full of decoration and geometric designs.
 Painted decoration, upholstery, and patterns made of wood and steel are everywhere.
-The Wawona Hotel, at the other end of the park is a timepiece from the early 1900s with simple white-painted buildings and kitschy pine cone chandeliers in the dining room.
+The Wawona Hotel, at the other end of the park is a timepiece from the early 1900s with simple white-painted buildings and cute pine cone chandeliers in the dining room.

 This quick snapshot reveals that the CFL is the best value, assuming you don’t want to dim the light, this mercury business is a racket, and the light quality is equivalent.